 Most organizations usually conduct standard drug tests.
-These are tests which are not really specialized to detect any one particular substance, but rather they are formulated to detect various kinds of commonly used drugs.
+These are tests that are not really specialized to detect any one particular substance, but rather they are formulated to detect various kinds of commonly used drugs.
 The good news here is that the formula for this particular test cannot detect Kratom.
 However, this drug test can detect opiates, and this has been a cause for major concerns.
 According to several users, Kratom can result in what is known as a false positive drug test result.
 This is when the results show that the user has taken certain drugs when it’s actually not true.
 Most users explain that in certain instances, they ended up testing false positive for opiates, and the only thing closest to an opiate that they had consumed is Kratom.

 Here is the thing, Kratom does interact with opioid receptors just like opiates.
 However, it is not an opiate, and its structure is also different from opiates.
 This is one of the reasons that a great percentage of standard drug tests cannot detect Kratom.
 While we cannot brush off the users’ reports on testing false positive, we also believe that the likelihood for that happening is almost nil.
 In the event that you do happen to test positive for an opioid and you know that the only thing you’ve been taking is Kratom, you can request for a Gas Chromatography or Mass Spectrometry which should help to clear you.
 However, you should bear in mind that certain Kratom vendors usually sell Kratom strains that are mixed with other compounds to improve their impact.
 These contaminated Kratom strains can very easily result in a false-positive result.
 This is more reason why you should source your Kratom from the most trusted vendors around.